 Registering a de facto relationship

-A registered relationship or civil union may also create rights for property division, even though you may not have lived together for two years.
+This provides the couple with a certificate that can be used as proof of the de facto relationship and how long they have been together.
+A registered relationship or civil union may also create rights for property division, even though the couple may not have lived together for two years.

 Breakdown of a de facto relationship

-Most de facto relationships end amicably.
-Sometimes, however there are dispute regarding the division of property or children.
-Upon the breakdown of a de facto relationship, there are three ways to sort out how to divide property:
+Sometimes after a de facto relationship ends, there are disputes regarding the division of property or the arrangement for care of the children.
+Upon the breakdown of a de facto relationship, there are three ways to sort out these issues:

 - By agreement without court involvement;